dstroud/dreamsequence/README.md

 - Grid displays a view of events in the Arranger segment, where events fire left-to-right then top-to-bottom (like reading in English).
   - Rows 1-8 represent each step in the segment's chord pattern, just like on the Grid chord view.
 We don't show a playhead moving from top to bottom but it might help to imagine it.
 Grid keys will be dimly-illuminated to indicate the length of the assigned pattern (A-D).
 Note that you can create events beyond the range of the chord pattern's length- they just won't fire.
   - Columns 1-16 are event 'lanes' that fire left-to-right just before the chord on that step plays.

-TIP: To make it easier to keep track of your events, consider dedicating one lane/column to a certain type of event, such as having chord velocity changes in lane 1, pattern manipulations in lane 2, etc.. or just embrace chaos.
-I don't care man.
+  > **_TIP:_** To make it easier to keep track of your events, consider dedicating one lane/column to a certain type of event, such as having chord velocity changes in lane 1, pattern manipulations in lane 2, etc.. or just embrace chaos.
+  >

 - Tapping on an unpopulated/dim event position will open the event settings and display "(New)" in the header.
 Settings will default to the last touched event so you can just tap a key, change a value, save, and repeat x times to build a sequence of related events.